GTA5Voice/ragemp-client/README.md

 For more information, visit our website: https://gta5voice.com<br>
 We are not in any way affiliated, associated, authorized, endorsed by, or connected with Rockstar Games or Take-Two Interactive.

-## Documentation
+## Links
+- The latest plugin version can be found here: https://gta5voice.com/downloads
-The documentation can be found here: https://docs.gta5voice.com
+- The documentation can be found here: https://docs.gta5voice.com

 ## Quick setup
 1. Download the latest [release](https://github.com/GTA5Voice/ragemp-client/releases) or [build the project](https://github.com/GTA5Voice/ragemp-client#manual-build-instructions) by yourself.